Warkanlock/simple-perceptron/README.md

 ## Aknowledgements

-This implementation is based on the Machine Learning series streamed by Tsoding on Twitch.
+This implementation is based on the Machine Learning series streamed by Tsoding.